This is a diagram of the inner line of the GIRR Mountain Division.

 Even thought this layout is small, I use an Aristo Train Engineer on the main (outer) and inner power packs.
 I find that the freedom to walk around with a train really enhances operational enjoyment.
 I haven't yet connected the Train Engineer to the interlocking control system (as I have done in my outdoor layout) but I might later.

-I am in the process of converting the GIRR Mountain Division to DCC.
-I converted the GIRR outdoor layout to DCC about 10 years ago and the converstion has been completely successful once I settled on the right decoders.
-I was pleased enough with the long term results that I elected to spend about $1100 on the DCC equipment and the decoders for the locomotives.
+About 1998 I converted the GIRR outdoor layout to DCC.
+Based on the performance of DCC outdoors, in late 2008 I also converted the GIRR Mountain Division to DCC.
+The conversion had been completely successful once I settled on the right decoders.
+I was pleased enough with the long term results at the GIRR that I elected to spend about $1100 on the DCC equipment and the decoders to convert the Mountain Division too.
 About half of that was for the fixed equipment and half for the DCC decoders I needed for my existing locomotives.
 I could have saved $200 by not getting the walkaround radio control option, but this feature is important to me.
-Additional DCC costs will be about $50 per new locomotive or $150 if the decoder includes sound.
+Locomotive DCC costs were about $50 per locomotive or $150 if the decoder included sound.

 I purchased the same Digitrax equipment (radio equipped Super Chief) to install on the indoor layout primarily because: